• Recipes

 • After boiling, turn the heat to low.

-• In a small bowl, add katakuriko (or corn starch) and 2 tsp water.
+• In a small bowl, add katakuriko (or corn starch) and warm water that is the same amount of katakuriko.
 Mix them up until katakuriko is dissolved.

-• Add katakuriko in the pan and stir well.
+• Add the katakuriko in the pan and stir well.

 • Add on top of the Hambagu.
 This sauce adds a really great flavor!